Disque Deane: Personal life

 Mr. Deane was married to his first wife, Anne Shepard Delafield, in 1945.
 Disque had a son, Hare Delafield Deane born in 1949 to his first wife.
 They divorced in 1950.
 He married his second wife, Marjorie Angele Schlesinger, Chairman and Publisher of the Tobe Report in 1952.
 They had four children: Marjorie Gregg Swain, Kathryn Morgan Deane-Krantz, Disque D. Deane, Jr., and Walter Longstreet Deane in addition to several grandchildren.
 They divorced in 1991.
 That same year, Mr. Deane married his third wife, Carol Woodin Gram.
 They had two children: Anne and Carl.

 A resident of Boston, Deane died at the age of 89 on November 8, 2010, at his home there due to pneumonia.
 Services were held at the Fifth Avenue Presbyterian Church.
+In 2018, Starrett City Associates sold his property.